pingel-org/axle/axle-docs/src/main/tut/tutorial/LinearAlgebra.md

-The default jblas matrix `toString` isn't very readable, so this tutorial wraps most results in the Axle `string` function, invoking Axle's `Show` witness for those matrices.
+The default jblas matrix `toString` isn't very readable, so this tutorial wraps most results in the Axle `string` function, invoking the `cats.Show` witness for those matrices.

 Imports and implicits
 ---------------------